Shehan Jayasuriya: International career

+Sri Lanka (2015–2020)

-As an all rounder, Jayasuriya made his Twenty20 International debut for Sri Lanka against Pakistan on 1 August 2015.
+As an all-rounder, Shehan made his Twenty20 International debut for (T20I) Sri Lanka against Pakistan on August 1, 2015.
 He scored 40 runs off 32 balls including 3 fours and 2 sixes on his debut and took his first international wicket by bowling Shahid Afridi out.
 However, the match ended with a defeat for Sri Lanka.
-He made his One Day International debut for Sri Lanka against the West Indies on 1 November 2015, he got out for nought in his first innings, bowled by Sunil Narine.
+He made his One Day International (ODI) debut for Sri Lanka against the West Indies on November 1, 2015; he got out for no runs, being bowled by Sunil Narine.

 In August 2019, he was named in a twenty-two man squad for Sri Lanka's Test series against New Zealand.
 However, he was not named in the final fifteen-man squad for the first Test.
 He was included to the T20I series against New Zealand in September 2019.
-He played in first two T20Is with modest results.
+He played in first two T20I with modest results.
 In the last over of second T20I, he had a collision with Kusal Mendis at the boundary line.

-In September 2019, he successfully got the spot in Sri Lanka's Twenty20 International (T20I) squad for the series against Pakistan.
+In September 2019, he successfully got the spot in Sri Lanka's T20I squad for the series against Pakistan.

-During the second ODI against Pakistan on 30 September 2019, Jayasuriya scored his maiden ODI fifty.
+During the second ODI against Pakistan on September 30, 2019; he scored his maiden ODI half century.
 He got out for 96 runs in the match.
 However, along with Dasun Shanaka, they put up a record sixth-wicket stand of 177.
 This is the highest partnership against Pakistan in ODIs.
 However, Sri Lanka lost the match by 67 runs.

-Post-Sri Lanka career

-On 8 January 2021, Jayasuriya announced his retirement from all forms of cricket in Sri Lanka.
-In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.
-In 2023 he joined the Seattle Orcas for the inaugural season of Major League Cricket.
+He announced his retirement from Sri Lankan cricket on January 8, 2021, as he decided to relocate to the United States with his family.

+United States (2026–present)

+In January 2026, Shehan was named in the United States' 15-member squad for the 2026 T20 World Cup.